ggarg0/metro-rail/README.md

 'http://localhost:8080//metro/api/station-footfall'
 -H 'accept: application/json'

 Code Coverage
 This project uses Junit5, mockito and Jacoco to provide the unit testing.
 Unit tests are extensively done for service module only as of now.
-To view the code coverage use the following commands
+To view the code coverage, use the following commands

 $ mvn clean test